exercism/euphoria/docs/TESTS.md

 Simply type `eutest`.
 It is assumed that the path to the openeuphoria binaries has been declared in the PATH environment variable.

-See [Unit Testing][unt-testing] for comprehensive EUTEST documentation.
+See [Unit Testing][unit-testing] for comprehensive EUTEST documentation.

 ## Editing the t_*.e file